overture-stack/website/markdown/documentation/guides/deployment/introduction.md

 - Anyone seeking guidance on how to deploy an Overture platform

-- The guide is split into three segments, Authorization, Data Management & Storage and Search Portal setup
+- The guide is split into three segments: Authorization, Data Management & Storage and Search Portal setup

 ![Portal Overview](./assets/guideOverview.webp 'Guide Overview')